MCP Integration

 How It Works

 The MCP server runs as a separate process alongside your app.
 It discovers your running brakit instance by reading the port file at .brakit/port, then calls the same dashboard API that powers the browser UI.
-The AI assistant gets structured data back, not HTML, not screenshots, but actual findings and metrics it can reason about.
+The AI assistant gets structured data back, not HTML, not screenshots, but actual issues and metrics it can reason about.

 Your app (with brakit) → writes .brakit/port